Rondo, Davis lead Lakers to 125-100 rout of Suns - WHIZ News

-LeBron Davis had 17 points, nine assists and eight rebounds in 30 minutes for the Lakers, who have won four of their last five.
+Davis had 25 points and 10 rebounds but it was a big game for the bench.
+Besides Rondo, Dwight Howard had 14 points and 15 rebounds.
+It is the Lakers’ 40th win of the season, the first time since 2010 they have reached that before the All-Star break.

+“It was a great game for our bench.
+Rajon had great pace all night and he was taking all the looks he was getting.
+Dwight controlled the glass,” said LeBron James, who had 17 points, nine assists and eight rebounds.

 Mikal Bridges scored 18 points for Phoenix, which has lost six of seven.
-Cheick Diallo added 15 points while Jevon Carter and Ricky Rubio scored 13 apiece.
+Cheick Diallo — who started in place of Ayton — added 15 points.
+Jevon Carter and Ricky Rubio scored 13 apiece.

+“It’s tough with the size difference and you are missing three rotation bigs.
+You can always have a plan until the ball comes off the rim,” said Devin Booker, who had 10 points after going just 2 of 11 from the field.
+“When they have three big guys crashing the boards they can still get tip outs.”

 Both teams started out hot in the first quarter.
 The Lakers made 10 of their first 13 from the floor and the Suns were 9 of 13 as there were 18 lead changes and four ties in the first 12 minutes.